arbotics-llc/vizeey_ios/README.md

 # Vizeey

-Vizeey is a smartphone app that uses the sensors in a smartphone and also connects to external sensor devices for educational experimentation.
-Vizeey is a modified version of Phyphox, a remarkable open source project developed by Dr. Sebastian Staacks at TWTH Aachen University.
-Modifications to the IOS version of this application are primarily cosmetic and the original functionality remains the same.
-The following iinformation is taken directly from the Phyphox Github information.
+Vizeey is an app that uses the sensors in a smartphone for physics experiments and is based on Phyphox, an open source project.
+Changes to the open source base of Phyphox include a customized branding scheme and the removal of default Phyphox experiments.
+Otherwise, the application is identical in function to the original Phyphox and adopts the same GNU General Public License.
+You can find additional details and examples of Phyphox at https://phyphox.org.
 -----------------------------------------------------------------------------------------------------------

 phyphox-ios